 Signal has partnered with The Compass Atelier to showcase ongoing monthly exhibitions of visual artists from the Washington Metropolitan area.

-For the month of November, we’ll be showcasing the work of two local artists, Frank and John!
-The exhibit featuring their delicate yet vibrant paintings, will run from November 1 – November 30 at our City Center branch with a celebratory reception happening on Thursday, November 7 from 6pm – 8pm.
+For the new year, we’ll be showcasing the paintings of two artists from The Compass Atelier, Debbie and Richard.
+Their lively and vibrant paintings will be on display from January 8 – January 31 at our City Center location with a celebratory reception on Thursday, Jan.
+9 from 6pm – 8pm.
 Hope to see you there!

 Photographs and/or videos will be taken at the opening reception event.